jayedrashid/Photoshop-Design-Notes/README.md

 - choose Background Eraser Tool to remove logo background
 - double click on this layer and choose Color Overlay layer style

+<h2 align="center">Insert Logo in Photoshop</h2>

+- drag n drop PNG image on a PS document
+- from layer right click >> Color Overlay to choose a color.

+<h2 align="center">Make a PNG Image</h2>

+- open an image
+- make selection
+- from options bar choose Select And Mask to open an extra menu
+- choose Refine Edge Brush Tool to fine select hair from the background. press Alt key to reverse this process in case of mistake.
+- change Smooth 5, Feather 1
+- below this there's Output Settings >> New Layer with Layer Mask
+- then click OK
+- now we'll see the transparent alpha channel in our layer mask
+- go File >> Save As then choose .psd or .png

 ---